fbef0102/Game-Private_Plugin/Plugin_插件/Anti_Griefer_防惡意路人/bandisconnected/readme.md

 		// If 1, disable Auto Ban when player crashed. bandisconnected_crash_ban_disable "1"

 		// Ban How many mins for disconnected player.
-(0=Permanent Ban) bandisconnected_ban_mins "60"
+(Mins, 0=Permanent Ban) bandisconnected_ban_mins "60"

 		// Players with these flags have immune to not be banned automatically.
 (Empty = Everyone, -1: Nobody)